To The Root

 • My Account

-Spend three unforgettable days in The Witherslack Valley- Lake District, learning to craft your very own bow.
+Spend three days in The Witherslack Valley- Lake District, learning to craft your very own bow.
 This is an experience rooted in natural materials, inspired by ancient techniques and encouraged by untamed design –meaning we encourage you to experiment and innovate along the way.

 This workshop honours both heritage and innovation, with every step drawing you closer to the materials, the craft, and the natural world.
 Most of our materials are sustainably sourced and local, making each finished arrow and bow a true reflection of the Lake District landscape - no two the same, each one as unique as a fingerprint.